 What Is Mitral Valve Buckling?

 I just received an email that I will do my best to answer.
 However, if you have anything to add, feel free to provide some insight in the comments section of this blog.
+The patient question reads, “Hi Adam, What is mitral valve buckling?
+Thanks!”

-As you can read in this discussion, mitral valve prolapse results when one of the heart valve flaps (also known as a leaflet) moves back into the atrium when the heart beats.
-This prolapse can let blood flow from the ventricle back into the atrium as shown in the anatomy of the heart.
+So you know, this is the first time I ever heard of mitral valve buckling.
+So, I did a little research.
+It appears that mitral valve buckling appears to be directly associated with mitral valve prolapse.
+As you can read in this post, mitral valve prolapse results when one of the heart valve flaps (also known as a mitral valve leaflet) moves back into the atrium when the heart beats.
+This “prolapse” can let blood flow from the ventricle back into the atrium as shown in the picture of the anatomy of the heart below.

-However, according to “The Echocardiographic Assessment of the Floppy Mitral Valve”, prolapse was first described via angiograms as a buckling motion of the mitral leaflets into the left atrium.
+The phrase “mitral valve prolapse” was popularized due to the rise of echocardiograms to diagnose heart valve disease.
+However, according to research articles, including “The Echocardiographic Assessment of the Floppy Mitral Valve”, prolapse was first described during angiograms as a “buckling motion” of the mitral leaflets into the left atrium.

 Keep on tickin!